 The Concept of Yam-yum or Eternal Embrace in Tibetan Buddhism

-The home of Buddhism is Bihar in India. this is the state where the Buddha took birth, renounced life and sought 'nirvana'.
-Buddhism spread from this place to the entire Southeast Asia and also to Tibet and China.
-All these nations have a common denominator in the Buddha, but have distinct strains of this religion.
+The home of Buddhism is Bihar in India.
+This is the state where the Buddha took birth, renounced life and sought 'nirvana'.
+Buddhism spread from this place to entire Southeast Asia and also to Tibet and China.
+All these nations have a common denominator in the Buddha but have distinct strains of their own.

 The strain of Buddhism that spread to Tibet is often referred to as " Tibetan Buddhism" and has a distinct ethos of its own.
 Tibetan Buddhism also believes in Tantra and this in turn is heavily borrowed from ancient Hindu books like the Puranas.

-The Puranas are a 18 volume work and at no stage the buddha said anything against the Puranas or the vedas.
+The Puranas are an 18 volume work.
+It must be mentioned that at no stage the Buddha said anything against the Puranas or the Vedas.

-Tibetan Buddhism cardinal angel is Bodhisattva Vajrapani.
-He is a direct incarnate of the Buddha and much of tantra and the art of Yam-yum or union between a man and a woman is based on his concept of tantra, which is borrowed from Hindu philosophy.
+Tibetan Buddhism's cardinal angel is Bodhisattva Vajrapani.
+He is a direct incarnate of the Buddha.
+Much of tantra and the art of Yam-yum or union between a man and a woman is based on his concept of tantra, which is borrowed from Hindu philosophy.

-Just to recap Hinduism recognizes 4 paths to god and salvation and one path is through practice of tantra and a union between a man and woman.
-In Hinduism this is personified by the God Shiva and his consort Shakthi.
-In Buddhism it is personified by the Bodhisattva Vajrapani and his consort.
-Numerous figurines are available in the temples of the tantra embrace between Vajrapani and his consort. this is generally recognised as a celestial embrace.
+Just to recap Hinduism recognizes 4 paths to god and salvation.
+One of the paths is through the practice of tantra and a union between a man and a woman.
+In Hinduism, this is personified by the God Shiva and his consort Shakthi.
+In Buddhism, it is personified by the Bodhisattva Vajrapani and his consort.
+Numerous figurines are available in the temples of the tantric embrace between Vajrapani and his consort.
+This is generally recognized as a celestial embrace.

 The Essence of Yam-yum

-In Buddhist mythology Vajrapani is the holder of the Vajra (thunderbolt scepter).
+In Buddhist mythology, Vajrapani is the holder of the Vajra (thunderbolt scepter).
 With this scepter, he is the savior of the entire human race.
-Vajrapani has a fierce appearance in Buddhist art and is normally depicted with .
-3 faces and six arms.
-In one of his hands he holds Vajra( thunderbolt) and and with his other hands holds his consort in a sitting pose.
+Vajrapani has a fierce appearance in Buddhist art and is normally depicted with 3 faces and six arms.
+In one of his hands, he holds Vajra( thunderbolt) and with his other hand holds his consort in a sitting pose.
 This is the classic pose for achieving eternal bliss and nirvana.
 This union is referred to as Mahacakra.

 The Classical Concept

-In Tibetan Buddhism the Bodhisattva wears a crown of 5 leaves and his ankles and arms are adorned with pearls, bracelets, jewels and ornaments His consort is also similarly attired , but she is generally portrayed as slim with ample breasts and when she is in a tantric embrace with the Bodhisattva she hold a chopper( Katrika ) in her hand.
-This is supposed to symbolize destruction of perverse desire and concentration on achieving salvation.
+In Tibetan Buddhism, the Bodhisattva wears a crown of 5 leaves and his ankles and arms are adorned with pearls, bracelets, jewels and ornaments His consort is also similarly attired, but she is generally portrayed as slim girl with ample breasts and when she is in a tantric embrace with the Bodhisattva she holds a chopper( Katrika ) in her hand.
+This is supposed to symbolize the destruction of perverse desire and concentration on achieving salvation.

-Tibetan Buddhism follows the images of the god Shiva and his consort Shakthi and these are transformed to the Bodhisattva and his consort.
-Most temples will this classical pose of Yam yum in In Buddhism like the image of Shiva and his consort Shakti in Hinduism represent power and road to salvation , so also in Buddhism this image of a sexual union represents the union of the masculine (upaya)with the feminine( prajna) and both are supposed to fuse into one on the path of salvation.
-Tantra is an essential part of Tibetan Buddhism and is often referred to as Yab-yum. displayed.
-Generally senior Lamas who have reached a high degree of intellectual light will follow this practice with a much younger consort.
+Tibetan Buddhism follows the images of the god Shiva and his consort Shakthi and these are transformed into the Bodhisattva and his consort.
+Most temples will this classical pose of Yam yum like the image of Shiva and his consort Shakti.
+In Hinduism this union represents power and the road to salvation, so also in Buddhism, this image of a sexual union represents the union of the masculine (upaya)with the feminine( prajna) and both are supposed to fuse into one on the path of salvation.
+Tantra is an essential part of Tibetan Buddhism and is often referred to as Yab-yum.
+Generally, senior Lamas who have reached a high degree of intellectual light will follow this practice with a much younger consort.